 Ruby had talked about the littoral zone, that space between high and low watermarks were organisms struggled to adapt to the daily rhythm of immersion and exposure.

-Humans are notorious for always wanting more; never satisfied with what is here now and fail to realize that dreams for the future is this gigantic illusion.
-What if they had left each other alone and never met and treated that one day as a blessing?
+Humans are notorious for always wanting more; never satisfied with what is here now and fail to realize that dreams for the future is an illusion.
+What if they had left each other alone and never tried to meet again, and treated that one day as a blessing?
 Would they be so disillusioned?
-I don’t know.
+I don’t know but I wonder.